-Alongside successful contractor integration, there are no divisions within IMCO about the company’s new direction.
-“I would say that support for this contract within the company is universal,” says Simmons.
+Alongside successful contractor integration, there’s a strong commitment within IMCO to the company’s new direction.
+“I would say that support for this contract within the company is universal,” Simmons says.
 “This was evident to the treatment plant owners, and it was a factor in their decision.”

 Simmons emphasizes the importance of good people.
 “These are all specialty individuals, with extensive experience in treatment and industrial facilities, sought out specifically for this contract,” he says.

 To hire good people, you need good people.
-IMCO’s hiring process took several months, and was not contracted out to headhunters.
-Rather, the company depended on current employees who had developed good contacts, and on one former employee in particular.
+IMCO’s hiring process took several months, and it was not contracted out to headhunters.
+Rather, the company depended on current employees who had developed good contacts, and on one former, integral employee.